simoncozens/fonts-and-layout/unicode.md

 The classic example is German.
 When the sharp-s character U+00DF (ß) is uppercased, it becomes the *two* characters "SS".
 There is clearly a round-tripping problem here, because when the characters "SS" are downcased, they become "ss", not ß.
 For more fun, Unicode also defines the character U+1E9E, LATIN CAPITAL LETTER SHARP S (ẞ), which downcases to ß.

+> During the writing of this book, the Council for German Orthography (*Rat für deutsche Rechtschreibung*) has recommended that the LATIN CAPITAL LETTER SHARP S be included in the German alphabet as the uppercase version of ß.
+The Unicode Standard may well soon catch up.

 The other classic example is Turkish.
 The ordinary Latin small letter "i" (U+0069) normally uppercases to "I" (U+0049) - except when the document is written in Turkish or Azerbaijani, when it uppercases to "İ".
 This is because there is another letter used in those languages, LATIN SMALL LETTER DOTLESS I (U+1031, ı), which uppercases to "I".
 So case conversion needs to be aware of the linguistic background of the text.

 As well as depending on language, case conversion also depends on context.
 GREEK CAPITAL LETTER SIGMA (Σ) downcases to GREEK SMALL LETTER SIGMA (σ) except at the end of a word, in which case it downcases to ς, GREEK SMALL LETTER FINAL SIGMA.